ietf-rats-wg/draft-ietf-rats-reference-interaction-models/draft-ietf-rats-reference-interaction-models.md

 {: #security-and-privacy-considerations}
 # Security and Privacy Considerations

+This document outlines three interaction models for remote attestation procedures (RATS) {{-RATS}}.
+While the subsequent sections address additional security and privacy considerations, the security considerations from {{Section 12 of -RATS}} must also be adhered to.
+Additionally, for TPM-based remote attestation, the security considerations outlined in {{Section 5 of -RIV}} should be taken into account.

+## Cryptographic Blinding and Scrambling

-In a remote attestation procedure the Verifier or the Attester MAY want to cryptographically blind several attributes.
+In a remote attestation procedure, both the Verifier and the Attester may choose to cryptographically blind certain attributes to enhance privacy.
-For instance, information can be part of the signature after applying a one-way function (e. g., a hash function).
+For example, specific information can be included in the signature after being processed through a one-way function, such as a hash function.

-There is also a possibility to scramble the Nonce or Attester Identity with other information that is known to both the Verifier and Attester.
+Additionally, there is an option to scramble the Nonce or Attester Identity using other information that is known to both parties.
-A prominent example is the IP address of the Attester that usually is known by the Attester itself as well as the Verifier.
+A common example is the IP address of the Attester, which is typically accessible to both the Attester and the Verifier.
-This extra information can be used to scramble the Nonce in order to counter certain types of relay attacks.
+This additional information can be utilized to scramble the Nonce, thereby mitigating certain types of relay attacks.

 ## Security Considerations for Brokers in Remote Attestation